kolyvan/kxmovie/readme.md

 	cd kxmovie
 	git submodule update --init
 	rake
-Generally, rake will build the armv7,armv7s,i386,and the universal versions under the ./kvmovie folder
+Generally, rake will firstly build all the architectures: the armv7, armv7s, arm64, i386, x86_64 architecture.
+Then generate a debug version which contains all the architectures above, and a release version which only contains the armv7 and arm64 architecture.
 <br>you can also using one of these cmds below to specify the architecture:

 	rake
 	rake build_ffmpeg_i386
+	rake build_ffmpeg_x86
 	rake build_ffmpeg_armv7
 	rake build_ffmpeg_armv7s
+	rake build_ffmpeg_arm64
 ### Usage

-1. Open the kxmovie.xcodeproj with Xcode and drop the kxmovie/ffmpeg_XX into your project.
+1. Open the kxmovie.xcodeproj with Xcode and drop the kxmovie/ffmpeg_debug into your project. (using kxmovie/ffmpeg_relase instead for release)
-2. Set the “header search path” to your “ffmpeg_XX/include” folder, something like "$(SRCROOT)/kxmovie/ffmpeg_armv7/include"
+2. Set the "header search path" to "ffmpeg_debug/include" folder, select "recursive" something like :"$(SRCROOT)/kxmovie/ffmpeg_debug/include" (or "$(SRCROOT)/kxmovie/ffmpeg_release/include" for release)
 3. Command+B, enjoy yourself :)

-Note: If you want to build only the armv7 version, delete the armv7s item in the “Vaild Architectures” row, or delete the armv7 item if you want to build only a armv7 version
+Note: The sdk version is 8.3, you may need to change it ("SDK_VERSION" in Rakefile)

 For play movies: